Atlas of Peculiar Galaxies: Background

 Arp realized that the reason why galaxies formed into spiral or elliptical shapes was not well understood.
 He perceived peculiar galaxies as small "experiments" that astronomers could use to understand the physical processes that distort spiral or elliptical galaxies.
 With this atlas, astronomers had a sample of peculiar galaxies that they could study in more detail.
 The atlas does not present a complete overview of every peculiar galaxy in the sky but instead provides examples of the different phenomena as observed in nearby galaxies.

 Because little was known at the time of publication about the physical processes that caused the different shapes, the galaxies in the atlas are sorted based on their appearance.
 Objects 1–101 are individual peculiar spiral galaxies or spiral galaxies that apparently have small companions.
 Objects 102–145 are elliptical and elliptical-like galaxies.
 Individual or groups of galaxies with neither elliptical nor spiral shapes are listed as objects 146–268.
 Objects 269–327 are double galaxies.
 Finally, objects that simply do not fit into any of the above categories are listed as objects 332–338.
 Most objects are best known by their other designations, but a few galaxies are best known by their Arp numbers (such as Arp 220).

-Today, the physical processes that lead to the peculiarities seen in the Arp atlas are thought to be well understood.
+Today, the physical processes that lead to the peculiarities seen in the Arp atlas are better understood than in the 1960s when Arp's book was published.
 A large number of the objects have been interpreted as interacting galaxies, including M51 (Arp 85), Arp 220, and the Antennae Galaxies (NGC 4038/NGC 4039, or Arp 244).
 A few of the galaxies are simply dwarf galaxies that do not have enough mass to produce enough gravity to allow the galaxies to form any cohesive structure.
 NGC 1569 (Arp 210) is an example of one of the dwarf galaxies in the atlas.
 A few other galaxies are radio galaxies.
 These objects contain active galactic nuclei that produce powerful jets of gas called radio jets.
 The atlas includes the nearby radio galaxies M87 (Arp 152) and Centaurus A (Arp 153).

 The peculiar associations present in the catalogue are now interpreted as galaxy mergers or non-interacting line-of-sight overlap, though Arp disputed that idea, claiming that apparent associations were examples of ejections.